Skip to main content

 Free UK property data API Start free →

-Property data MCP for every AI coding tool — Claude, Cursor, Codex, Windsurf, Cline, Continue and Zed
+Property data MCP for every AI tool — ships in Python and Node

-Install the Homedata MCP in any AI coding assistant and let it query 29 million UK properties — EPC, flood risk, planning, schools, transport — without leaving the chat. pip install homedata-mcp, paste your API key, restart your tool.
+Install the Homedata MCP in any AI coding assistant and let it query 29 million UK properties — EPC, flood risk, planning, schools, transport — without leaving the chat.
+Pick Python (pip install homedata-mcp) or Node (npx -y homedata-mcp), paste your API key, restart your tool.

 Works with Claude Desktop, Claude Code, Cursor, Codex CLI, Windsurf, Cline, Continue.dev and Zed.